 These drills keep both partners busy and reduce excessive socializing during class.
-It is more interactive than the one-step technique sequence typical to so many martial arts schools.
+They are more interactive than the one-step technique sequence typical to many martial arts schools.

 However, to learn the flow drills, one must learn the basics.
 Among the basics that one must learn before being introduced to the first drill are the following: